amazon-archives/aws-mobile-react-native-starter/README.md

 Bootstrap a React Native application on AWS.
 This starter automatically provisions a Serverless infrastructure with authentication, authorization, image storage, API access and database operations.
 It also includes user registration and MFA support.
 The sample use case is a "Pet Tracker" where after a user registers and logs in they can upload pictures of their pet to the system along with information like the birthday or breed.

+A companion blog post for this repository can be found in the AWS Mobile Blog: [Announcing: React Native Starter Project with One-Click AWS Deployment and Serverless Infrastructure](https://aws.amazon.com/blogs/mobile/announcing-react-native-starter-project-with-one-click-aws-deployment-and-serverless-infrastructure/).

 ### Quicklinks
  - [Getting started](#getstarted)
  - [Using Registration and Login components in your app](#advanced-auth)